Quest

 Why do I wake up at 3am every night?

-Most chronic 3am wakeups have a combination of three drivers: an early cortisol rise (especially common in perimenopause and chronic stress), light sleep depth in the second half of the night, and a brain whose prefrontal cortex is at its lowest activity of the day.
+For moms, most chronic 3am wakeups have a combination of three drivers: an early cortisol rise (common with chronic stress and a high mental load), broken or interrupted sleep in the second half of the night, and a brain whose prefrontal cortex is at its lowest activity of the day.
 None of those are personality.
 They are physiology.

 Why is 3am the worst time for anxious thoughts?

 At 3am, the prefrontal cortex (perspective, planning, self-soothing) is at its lowest activity of the 24-hour cycle, while the default mode network (rumination) is at its highest.
-Whatever you are carrying gets the microphone, with none of your daytime defenses to balance it.
+Whatever you are carrying, the kids, the schedule, the thing you forgot, gets the microphone, with none of your daytime defenses to balance it.

 How do you stop a 3am spiral?